• Home

 The hand cranks are small power turbines that create power via a hand crank.

-Most of these radios have a USB port so you can charge small electronic devices plus the hand crank also charges your emergency radio.
+Most of these radios have a USB port to charge small electronic devices; the hand crank also charges your emergency radio.

-The radio itself allows you to keep tabs on what’s going on around you via any intelligence reports being broadcast.
+The radio lets you keep tabs on what’s happening around you via any emergency broadcasts.

-You can also used them to power up a cell phone (for a very short call) in an emergency situation.
+You can also use them to power up a cell phone (for a very short call) in an emergency situation.

 Man Starting A Fire In The Woods 1